Executive Functions ADHD: What You Need to Know

 - Difficulty controlling emotions

-Recognizing symptoms of executive functions, ADHD, or both can actually help in improving the other.
 Above is listed some commonly shared symptoms between ADHD and executive functioning disorders.
-As you can see, when it comes to building executive functioning in ADHD, it can also lead to improvement in ADHD.
 Executive functions skills give you the ability to handle emotions, tasks, and keep organized.
 These skills can be applied to common ADHD struggles such as anxiety, impulsive behavior, or staying focused.
 Many adults feel discouraged, or question “How to improve executive function in ADHD adults?”
 They may believe it’s too late to break habits, have had poor experiences in improving their life, or don’t know where to start.
 However, it’s never too late to develop executive functions and structure in life.
 One solution is guidance from an executive functions coach.
-With a professional, executive functioning ADHD training can help you set goals, and change your lifestyle and thinking patterns even as an adult.
+With a professional, training can help you set goals, and change your lifestyle and thinking patterns even as an adult.
 This is the same for children and teens.
 Training executive functions and ADHD has no age limit, and in fact is meant to teach you skills to carry on throughout your life.
-When working with an EF coach, you’ll receive constant mental and emotional support during executive function training for ADHD.
-Let’s look at what happens in a coaching session for executive functions ADHD.
+When working with an EF coach, you’ll receive constant mental and emotional support during your training.
+We break down what to expect during a coaching session.

 No matter how severe, executive functions ADHD can always be improved.
 When looking for executive function training for ADHD, it’s important to find an executive functions coach that understands your needs.
 In the case of adult executive functioning and ADHD coaching, it’s often found that their executive function skills are the results of years of habits.
 As it’s become a lifestyle, they’ve found themselves unable to break these patterns or have tried treatment in youth but didn’t have success.
-Thus, adults with executive functions ADHD often feel discouraged and reluctant to try coaching, believing that it’s too late to develop their executive function skills.

-However, this is not true if you struggle with executive functions, ADHD, or both.
-So, “How to improve executive function in ADHD adults?”
-Firstly, in a consultation, an executive functions coach should assess the history of your ADHD problems or EF deficits.
-It is also important to process how these events affected you emotionally and mentally.
-By noting this information, a coach can then connect what executive functions should be prioritized and improved on during your executive functioning ADHD training.
+So, how do you improve these skills?
+Firstly, an executive functions coach should assess the history of your ADHD problems or EF deficits.
+Processing how these events affected you emotionally and mentally is also important.
 Sessions are largely personalized.
 Therefore, how an EF coach helps you structure your life and what strategies they teach are dependent on the individual.
-No matter what, an EF coach will help you devise a schedule to reach your goals and teach applicable skills.
+An EF coach will help you devise a schedule to reach your goals and teach applicable skills.
 Remember, success in life is attainable even with executive functioning ADHD.